Health Savings Account (HSA)

 - Are you or will you be enrolled in a standard Health Care Flexible Spending Account (FSA)?

 Note: If you’re enrolled in an HSA, you can also enroll in a Limited Purpose FSA to cover eligible dental and vision expenses — but you cannot enroll in a standard Healthcare FSA.

-You can also earn up to $400 in your HSA in 2023 by participating in the Virgin Pulse well-being program activities.
+Plus you can also earn up to $400 in your HSA in 2023 and in 2024 by participating in the Virgin Pulse well-being program activities.

 Use the HSA to pay eligible health care expenses.
 Visit healthequity.com for a list of eligible HSA expenses.
 This includes medical and prescription drug expenses, as well as dental and vision expenses that qualify as tax-deductible through the IRS but aren’t paid by the health plan.